fdschneider/bexis_traits/manuscript/manuscript.md

 (Many of the information described in the previous two section are defined in the [Darwin Core Extension Measurement or Fact](). )

-## additional information on observation context /occurence level information
+*< additional information on observation context /occurence level information >*

 The entity at which the measurement was obtained or to which it refers to may be further detailed: Some traits are recorded as species or population level averages, such as functional guild assignment or average longevity.
 In that case, the taxon rank to which the measurement applies needs to be documented.
 Similarly, measurements might resolve to lower than species level, to subspecies, or even sub-groups of a single species, like a sex, caste, or morphotype.

-specimenID  / occurenceID

 Trait data may be recorded from specimens which developed in a particular spatial and climatic context, or were cultivated under (semi-)controlled conditions.
 A dataset should report these details.